► New Toyota RAV4 plug-in hybrid

 More on the rest of the Toyota RAV4 range

-The latest Toyota RAV4 was first unveiled at the 2018 New York motor show - and it's a more chiselled, head-turning affair than earlier crossovers, judging by these first official photos.
+The latest Toyota RAV4 was first unveiled at the 2018 New York motor show - and it's a more chiselled, head-turning affair than earlier crossovers.
 It is, unbelievably, the fifth generation of RAV4, showing just how early they were with the first model back in 1994.
 Lifestyle SUVs?
 This was the original pioneer...

-Based on the group's latest Toyota New Global Architecture (TNGA) like the new 2018 Auris hatchback, the latest RAV4 promises a step-change improvement in dynamics, fuel efficiency, safety and packaging, according to its makers.
+Based on the group's latest Toyota New Global Architecture (TNGA) like the new 2018 Auris hatchback but here dubbed GA-K platform, the latest RAV4 is designed to offer a step-change improvement in dynamics, fuel efficiency, safety and packaging, according to its makers.
 Notably, there's no diesel engine planned for it either.
 Slowly but surely, Toyota is moving to hybrid, petrol or nothing across its core passenger car range.

 Talk me through the specs of the 2020 Toyota RAV4...